charles-mrt/charles-mrt/README.md

 - 🔭 I'm currently studying, Javascript, ReactJs, Typescript, Tailwind.

 - 💬 I love being able to help out.
-Ask me about **JavaScript, HTML, CSS** - if I know, I'll assist you; otherwise, I'll go after to find out and help you."
+Ask me about **JavaScript, HTML, CSS** - if I know, I'll assist you; otherwise, I'll go after to find out and help you.

 - 👨‍💻 More at [charles-martins.dev](https://www.linkedin.com/in/charles-martins-tecnologia-da-informacao/)